State-run pools reopen for summer with coronavirus precautions

 State pool guidelines require patrons to wear a face covering when entering and inside the facility.

-We saw one family get turned away from a state-run pool for not having face coverings with them.
-State-run pools also have inplemented reduced capacity limits.
+22News saw one family get turned away from a state-run pool for not having face coverings with them.
+State-run pools also have implemented reduced capacity limits.

 Once the pool reaches capacity, which was 82 people at the John H. Thomas Memorial Pool, lifeguards then close off the pool to new visitors for two hours or until the next cleaning time.
 At which time, everyone must leave the facility and get back in line to come into the pool after the cleaning occurs.